friesalafrancais/TryHackMe-Walkthroughs/Medium/DX1:_Liberty_Island.md

 # [DX1: Libery Island](https://tryhackme.com/room/dx1libertyislandplde)

 > Difficulty: Easy
+>

-The NSF are about to raid Liberty Island to capture the shipment of Ambrosia from UNATCO (The United Nations Anti-Terrorist Coalition).
+>The NSF are about to raid Liberty Island to capture the shipment of Ambrosia from UNATCO (The United Nations Anti-Terrorist Coalition).
 As our top hacker, we need you to gain a root foothold on the UNATCO admin network.

-> Open the necessary task below!

 <details>
   <summary>What is the User flag?</summary>